skiffer/hydra-docgpt.ai/docs/how-to-use-linkedin-automation-tool.md

 description: How to use Linkedin Automation Tool
 ---

-# How to use Linkedin Automation Tool & set up premium — <a href="/lead-generation-linkedin/" target="_blank">LinkedIn Automation Tool</a>
+# How to use LinkedIn Automation Tool & set up premium — <a href="/lead-generation-linkedin/" target="_blank">LinkedIn Automation Tool</a>

-### Before you have started
+### Prerequisites
-1. Install <a href="https://chromewebstore.google.com/detail/ai-chatgpt-lead-generatio/elgfcjbemdchphggeegglnmjoagoeial?utm_source=pricing_page" target="_blank">LinkedIn Automation Tool</a>
+1. Install <a href="https://chromewebstore.google.com/detail/ai-chatgpt-lead-generatio/elgfcjbemdchphggeegglnmjoagoeial?utm_source=pricing_page" target="_blank">LinkedIn Automation Tool</a> from Google Chrome Store
 2. <a href="/lead-generation-linkedin/" target="_blank">Upgrade subscription to Enterprise/Business plan</a>

 ### Set up Premium
-1. Open LinkedIn Automation Tool
+1. Open LinkedIn Automation Tool, also click on "Pin" to have it on the toolbar
     ![linkedin-automation-1.png]({{ site.baseurl }}/images/linkedin-automation-1.png)
 2. Click on 'LinkedIn CRM' to open primary dashboard
    ![linkedin-automation-2.png]({{ site.baseurl }}/images/linkedin-automation-2.png)